auth0/docs/articles/multifactor-authentication/custom-mfa-rules.md

 # Step-Up Authentication with Custom MFA Rules

 ::: note
 Auth0 now supports `amr` and `acr` claims with `acr_values` for step-up authentication.
 This approach allows for more control with MFA.
-For details see [Determine if a user has performed multifactor authentication](/multifactor-authentication/developer/mfa-from-id-token).
+For details see [Step-up Authentication with ID Tokens](/multifactor-authentication/developer/mfa-from-id-token).
 :::

 With Step-Up Authentication, applications that allow access to different types of resources can require users to authenticate with a stronger authentication mechanism to access sensitive resources.